danielelotito/danielelotito/README.md

 I'm a Research Scientist at IBM Research Europe.

 I joined IBM Dublin Research Lab as a permanent researcher in March 2025 after two research internships at IBM.
 I am interested in complex systems, statistics, and machine learning.
-I have hands-on experience in large language models and computational biology.

 I have a Master in theoretical physics, I focused on statistical physics of complex networks.